-- (2) Expected term of share options is based on the average of the vesting period and the contractual term for each grant according to Staff Accounting Bulletin 110. - (3) Volatility is calculated based on the historical volatility of ACM's comparable companies in the period equal to the expected term of each grant. - (4) Risk-free interest rate is based on the yields of U.S. Treasury securities with maturities similar to the expected term of the share options in effect at the time of grant. - (5) Expected dividend is assumed to be 0% as ACM has no history or expectation of paying a dividend on its common stock.
+- 2014 was determined to be \$0.25, which was the price most investors paid to purchase common stock prior to that date. - (2) Expected term of share options is based on the average between the vesting period and the contractual term for each grant according to Staff Accounting Bulletin 110. - 3) Volatility is calculated based on the historical volatility of the Company's comparable companies in the period equal to the expected term of each grant. - (4) Risk-free interest rate is based on the yields of U.S. Treasury securities with maturities similar to the expected term of the share options in effect at the time of grant. - (5) Expected dividend is assumed to be 0% as the Company has no history or expectation of paying a dividend on its common stock.

-NOTE 17 - INCOME TAXES
+NOTE 16-INCOME TAXES